comodit/combox/README.md

-*** This project is in early development phase ***

 # Introduction

 Combox enables you to easily deploy and manage development environments on your own system.
 Combox is part of the ComodIT IT Automation platform.
+See the related post on [the ComodIT blog](http://www.comodit.com/blog.html).

 # Pre-requisite

-Have a working comodit-client setup.
+1. Have a working comodit-client setup.
 See [here](https://github.com/comodit/comodit-client/blob/master/README.md).

-Have a working VirtualBox setup.
+2. Have a working VirtualBox setup.

 # Install